top of page

 Singapore

 Singapore is the only nation that does not produce coffee beans.
 However, we do have easy access to all the 4 types of coffee beans from our neighbours.
-It is very easy to buy Arabica and Robusta beans in Singapore or from nearby Malaysia or Indonesia.
+It is very easy to buy imported Arabica and Robusta beans in Singapore or from nearby Malaysia or Indonesia.
 For Liberica and Excelsa beans, cross the border to Johor in West Malaysia, where most of the Liberica and Excelsa plantations are found, and acquire them from coffee factories (or shops and cafes operated by them).

 Liberica beans can be purchased from: